sachinyar/Machine_Learning/README.md

 # Machine_Learning
-Source codes and ppts of various machine learning courses
+## Source code and presentation files of basic machine learning course of Andrew Ng on Coursera